Skip to main content

 Al-Qaeda

-The great historian Donald Kagan, who passed away this month, reminded us that we can often see into the future by studying the past
+The great historian Donald Kagan, who passed away this month, reminded us that we can often see into the future by studying the past.

-A soldier-historian looks at how the world has changed in the past decade and finds that America is both hostage to history and likely to be saved by it
+The soldier-historian-novelist Ralph Peters looks at how the world has changed in the past decade, and finds that America is both a hostage to history and likely to be saved by it.

 Military historians sometimes write biographies of people they call military intellectuals.